 Speaking to GMFC.net Jonatan Johansson gave his thoughts ahead of tomorrow’s league encounter.
-He said: “It’s going to be a tough game, looking back at Alloa previously this season we know it’ll be a physical battle.
+He said: “It’s going to be a tough game, looking back against Alloa previously this season we know it’ll be a physical battle.

-“They’re a team that make themselves hard to beat and try to hit opponents on the break.
+“They’re a team who make themselves hard to beat and try to hit opponents on the break.
 Our last two games have been incredibly tight with us conceding three penalties and a freaky own goal.

 Morton Milestones and Significant Stats